bsurmanski/wlc/README.md

 # WLC
-## WL [Wool] Compiler
+## OWL Compiler

-*IMPORTANT*: currently the WL compiler is in development.
+*IMPORTANT*: currently the OWL compiler is in development.
 WLC is not yet ready for active usage.
 There is likely to be many bugs and missing features.

-WL is a new language meant to be used in a system level context.
+OWL is a new language meant to be used in a system level context.
 As such, there will be no garbage collector, no virtual machine, etc.

 ## Features